 All applications, without exceptions, must be submitted electronically using the GPSA's online grant application.
-However you may work on the proposal using the Word and Excel templates that you can download from the GPSA website.
+In the meantime, you may work on the proposal using the Word and Excel templates that you can download from the GPSA website.
 See Section F "How to Apply" for more information.